ARA2011 : Prehistoric Europe

 Teaching Rationale And Relationship

 A series of subject-specific lectures will provide a detailed outline of the key features and social changes encountered in European Prehistory.
 Seminars will provide students with the opportunity to explore key debates in greater depth and interpret archaeological material.
-The fieldtrip will enable them to explore monuments discussed in lectures within their landscape setting.
 A workshop on poster production will enable students to successfully complete assessment 2.
-Students will be expected to individually complete 65 hours of reading/writing for the assessed coursework.
+A museum visit will help familiarise students with artefacts and materials specific to each period.

 The format of resits will be determined by the Board of Examiners